wish15/authentication_and_text_saving_fastapi/README.md

 A json response will be sent with details of user if user in not logged-in an error massage will get displayed.

 ![](images/user_me.png)

+# Testing

+For testing install pytest library then run pytest in command prompt in the same directry. test_main.py will automatically get executed and testing will get perform.

+Thank you